-The following table sets forth certain information with respect to the beneficial ownership of our common stock as of September 25, 2017, after giving effect to the automatic conversion, pursuant to the Recapitalization on April 3, 2017, of all outstanding shares of our old Class A common stock and our old Class B common stock into Class B common stock and Class A common stock, respectively, and as adjusted to reflect the shares of Class A common stock to be issued and sold in the offering, assuming no exercise of the underwriters' over-allotment option, by:
+The following table sets forth certain information with respect to the beneficial ownership of our common stock as of September 30, 2017, referred to in the table below as the Beneficial Ownership Date, reflecting 9,387,512 shares of Class A and 41,203,428 shares of Class B outstanding as of June 30, 2017 and the issuance of 708,000 Class A shares in connection with our acquisition of Runtime in September, 2017, and after giving effect to (i) the Recapitalization on April 3, 2017 of all outstanding shares of our old Class A common stock and our old Class B common stock into Class B common stock and Class A common stock, respectively, (ii) the automatic conversion of 2,495,752 shares of Class B common stock into Class A common stock held by certain stockholders with less than 3% ownership of then outstanding Class B common stock when the Company became a Delaware corporation in October, 2017, and (iii) as adjusted to reflect the shares of Class A common stock to be issued and sold in the offering by us and shares of Class A common stock to be sold by certain selling stockholders assuming no exercise of the underwriters' over-allotment option, by:

-- each person or group of affiliated persons known by us to be the beneficial owner of more than 5% of our common stock;
+- · each person or group of affiliated persons known by us to be the beneficial owner of more than 5% of our common stock;

-- each of our current directors;
+- each of our current directors:

-- each of our named executive officers;
+- each of our executive officers;

-- all executive officers and directors as a group; and
+- · all executive officers and directors as a group; and

-- · the selling stockholders.
+- the selling stockholders.

 The amounts and percentage of shares of common stock beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of the date of this prospectus, if any, are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of the Beneficial Ownership Date, if any, are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
 Except as indicated by footnote, the persons named in the table below have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them, subject to community property laws where applicable.

-The percentages reflect beneficial ownership immediately prior to and immediately after the completion of this offering as determined in accordance with Rule 13d-3 under the Exchange Act and are based on 9,387,712 shares of our Class A common stock and 41,203,428 shares of our Class B common stock outstanding as of September 25, 2017 and assumes there are shares of our common stock outstanding as of the date immediately following the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock, and there are shares of our common stock outstanding as of the date immediately following the underwriters of their option to purchase additional shares of our common stock.
+The percentages reflect beneficial ownership immediately prior to and immediately after the completion of this offering as determined in accordance with Rule 13d-3 under the Exchange Act and are based on 12,591,264 shares of our Class A common stock and 38,707,676 shares of our Class B common stock outstanding as of September 30, 2017 and assumes there are 24,591,264 shares of our Class A common stock and 36,507,676 shares of our Class B common stock outstanding as of the date immediately following the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our Class A common stock.
 Except as noted below, the address for all beneficial owners in the table below is c/o Altair Engineering Inc. at 1820 E Big Beaver Rd, Troy MI 48083.